patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/form/forms.md

 ### Buttons

-All button text should clearly and specifically communicate the action it triggers.
+Use button text to clearly and specifically communicate the action it triggers.
 Whenever possible, use specific verbs to write button text that communicates what a user accomplishes by submitting a form.

 Example: Instead of *Submit*, a submit button on a subscription form should read *Subscribe*.

-For more button text guidance, see our [button content guidelines](/button/design-guidelines#content).
+For more button text guidance, see our [button content guidelines](/components/button/design-guidelines#content).

 ## Accessibility